 A Letter of Intent (LOI) process is intended to provide a streamlined method for potential applicants to submit an idea for review.
 ZSR staff will not participate in individual conversations with potential applicants, but will conduct community visits with a select number of applicants once the LOIs have been reviewed.
 Organizations are encouraged to review the Rarely Funded List to see what Trustees are not likely to fund.

 12. What happens after I submit my Letter of Intent?

 13. If my organization was awarded a Community Progress Fund grant, what is the earliest I can apply for another Community Progress Fund grant?

 14. How many grant cycles are there for the Community Progress Fund?

 Community Progress Fund grant selections will occur once per year.
 The Letter of Intent deadline is December 3, 2019.
 Grant amounts range from $20,000-$30,000 per year for up to two years.

-15. What kinds of applications are you looking to support?
+15. What kinds of proposals are you looking to support?

 17. What if I have general questions about applying for a grant?